CumulusNetworks/docs/content/cumulus-linux-50/System-Configuration/Date-and-Time/Precision Time Protocol-PTP.md

 - PTP is supported in boundary clock mode only (the switch provides timing to downstream servers; it is a slave to a higher-level clock and a master to downstream clocks).
 - The switch uses hardware time stamping to capture timestamps from an Ethernet frame at the physical layer.
 This allows PTP to account for delays in message transfer and greatly improves the accuracy of time synchronization.
 - IPv4 and IPv6 UDP PTP packets are supported.
+- Only multicast message mode is supported.
 - Only a single PTP domain per network is supported.
 A PTP domain is a network or a portion of a network within which all the clocks are synchronized.
 - PTP is supported on BGP unnumbered interfaces.
-- You can isolate PTP traffic to a non-default VRF
+- You can isolate PTP traffic to a non-default VRF.
+- You can not run both PTP and NTP on the switch.
 {{%/notice%}}

 In the following example, boundary clock 2 receives time from Master 1 (the grandmaster) on a PTP slave port, sets its clock and passes the time down from the PTP master port to boundary clock 1.
 Boundary clock 1 receives the time on a PTP slave port, sets its clock and passes the time down the hierarchy through the PTP master ports to the hosts that receive the time.